Delvinë

 The town is built on a mountain slope.
 It has a mosque, a Catholic church, a Protestant church, and an Orthodox church.
-Nearby are the remainders of a medieval castle.
+Nearby are the remainders of a mediaeval castle.
 To the southwest of the city is the site of ancient Phoenice, which was declared an Archaeological Park in 2005.

 The town's population consists of a majority of Albanians and a substantial Greek minority.
 Other communities include Balkan Egyptians and until WWII, Jews.
-There is little local employment apart from that provided by the state, and Delvinë benefits little from the tourist boom in Saranda.
+There is little local employment apart from that provided by the state, and Delvinë benefits little from the tourist boom in Sarandë.

 Etymology

 The Albanian toponym Delvinë (Delvina) is connected to the Albanian dele, delmë, meaning 'sheep'.
 Linguist Xhelal Ylli translates Delvinë as 'white sheep'.
 In Greek it is known as Δέλβινο, Delvino and in Turkish as Delvine.

 History

-In antiquity the region was inhabited by the Ancient Greek tribe of the Chaonians.
+In antiquity, the region was inhabited by the Ancient Greek tribe of the Chaonians.
 In the Middle Ages, Delvinë was part of the Despotate of Epirus.
 After defeat of the Slavic tribes in 616, when they unsuccessfully besieged Thessaloniki, one of the tribes (Vajunites) migrated to Epirus.

-Until the 14th century this region in Epirus was referred to as Vanegetia, from the name of this Slavic tribe.
-Similar toponyms like Viyanite or Viyantije survived until the 16th century when they were replaced with the name Delvinë.
+In the 14th century, Delvinë was ruled by Pietro Bua Shpata lord of Angelokastron and Delvinë according to Karl Hopf.
+Pietro was the father of Gjin Bua Shpata and Skurra Bua Shpata of the Shpata family, and they were likely born within the regions of Delvinë down to Angelokastron.
+Pietro is the first noble of the Shpata family mentioned in history and he may have been from the region he controlled including Delvinë but nothing conclusive can be said.